UnderminersTeam/UndertaleModTool/README.md

 * Any recent version of Visual Studio

 After that, you can just open the `UndertaleModTool.sln` file in Visual Studio, Select `UndertaleModTool` as the project to build, and then compile.
-Alternatively, you can also compile via command line, like so: `dotnet publish UndertaleModTool -p:PublishSingleFile=true -c release -r win-x86`
+Alternatively, you can also compile via command line, like so: `dotnet publish UndertaleModTool --no-self-contained -p:PublishSingleFile=true -c release -r win-x86`
+You can adjust win-x86 to other RIDs, such as win-x64 or win-arm.

 ### data.win file format
 Interested in the file and instruction format research I've done while working on this?
 Check out these: